 If you like mules, and you like whiskey, then you will absolutely love the Irish Mule.
 It's got everything you want in your mule, including the ginger beer and lime juice, except it adds an Irish twist with whiskey.

 By replacing the vodka with Irish whiskey, you have a mule that would even have leprechauns trading in their pots of gold for copper mugs.
 If you like your mules sweeter, add in more ginger beer.
-If you like it more stiff, add more Irish whiskey.
+If you like it stiffer, add more Irish whiskey.
 In this case, a whiskey like Jameson will do just fine.

 2. Ginger Whiskey Cocktail